jbabio/Arduino-Ascom-Focuser/readme.txt

-AAF2JB Release 1.0.0
+AAF2JB Release 1.0.6
 ======================
-This project is a derivative fromhttps://sourceforge.net/projects/arduinoascomfocuser/?source=navbar
+This project is a derivative from AAF2 by @tekkydave (https://sourceforge.net/projects/arduinoascomfocuser/?source=navbar)

 It requires the Ascom platform 6.1 to be installed first from the Ascom website (http://ascom-standards.org/)